nanzhong/git-reviewer/README.md

 # Git Reviewer

-`git-reviewer` is a get extension that helps you figure out a reasonable code reviewer for changes based on most who most recently also touched the files that have been changed.
+`git-reviewer` is a git extension that helps you figure out a reasonable code reviewer for changes based on most who most recently also touched the files that have been changed.

 ## Install